-It is anticipated that awards will be made in the form of grants to U.S. institutions of higher education (universities).
-It is anticipated an individual maximum award value will be \$3 million for five (5) years, with the actual amount contingent on availability of funds, the specific topic, and the scope of the proposed work.
+It is anticipated that awards will be made in the form of grants to U.S. institutions of higher education (IHE) (universities).
+It is anticipated an individual maximum award value will be \$3 million for five (5) years, with the actual amount contingent on availability of funds.

 There is no guarantee that any of the proposals submitted in a particular scientific area will be recommended for funding, and more than one proposal may be recommended for funding for a particular area.
-The Government reserves the right to select for negotiation all, some, one, or none of the proposals received in response to this announcement.
+The Government reserves the right to select for negotiation some, one, or none of the proposals received in response to this announcement.